maximilianh/cellBrowser/docs/howto.rst

 ::

-atacSearch = "hg38.gencode-34" # Put here the name of the version downloaded in Step 3 combined with the ucsc assembly name geneLabel = "Peak"
+ atacSearch = "hg38.gencode-34" # Version downloaded in Step 3 combined with the UCSC assembly name geneLabel = "Peak"

 You will still need to set the other `required settings <https://github.com/maximilianh/cellBrowser/blob/master/src/cbPyLib/cellbrowser/sampleConfig/cellbrowser.conf#L1>`_ in your cellbrowser.conf as well